 - Correct deformity

 A final word of caution.
-You cannot fix what you cannot see.
+You can’t fix what you can’t see.
 Please review the section on structural versus non-structural sources of pain.

 Posterior lumbar fusion